aayushuppal/Algorithms/README.md

 My linked list implementation.

 **/src/Linked_List/MergePointLinkList.java**
-Approach - store address of nodes in a hashset and then compare O(m+n) space and time.
+Approach 1 - store address of nodes in a hashset and then compare O(m+n) space and time.
+ Approach 2 - offset from start approach.